softwaredoug/searcharray/README.md

 35888        Cat Chaser  A Miami hotel owner finds danger when be becom...
 PostingsRow({'Cat': 1, 'Chaser': 1}, {'Cat': [...
 6217         Cat People  After years of separation, Irina (Nastassja Ki...
 PostingsRow({'Cat': 1, 'People': 1}, {'Cat': [...
 ```

+## Goals

+This project is very much in prototype stage.

+The overall goals are to recreate a lot of the lexical features (term / phrase search) of a search engine like Solr or Elasticsearch, but in a dataframe.
+In the future, however, naive vector search likely will be added to assist in prototyping.

+We care right now about relatively small scale "local" (or in colab environnment) prototyping of search ideas that could be promising for deeper investigation 100k-1m docs.
+We want to prioritize the offline / testing use case right now.

+## TODOs / Future Work

+* Make more memory efficient - underlying we use a Scipy sparse matrix, one for term freqs, another for positions.
+This can be cleaned up further.
+* Flesh out wrapper functions that recreate most Solr / Elasticsearch query DSL functionality around term matching
+* Testing on larger amounts of data
+* Clean up the very janky code.
+This is very much a first pass